 - Oily wax equipment cleaner is an essential wax accessory to cut down on time cleaning your body wax warmer.

-- A wax warmer for waxing body hair is different from the wax melting burner used for wax melts for releasing fragrances, but you can use the same device for an eyebrow wax machine.
+- A professional wax warmer for waxing body hair is different from the wax melting burner used for wax melts for releasing fragrances, but you can use the same device for an eyebrow wax machine.